CryoInTheCloud/CryoCloudWebsite/book/content/mission.md

 ## Core Principles

-StratusGeo is guided by key principles that ensure our platform meets the diverse needs of our growing community:
+CryoCloud is guided by key principles that ensure our platform meets the diverse needs of our growing community:

 - **FAIR and CARE Practices**: Develop workflows and data that are **Findable, Accessible, Interoperable, and Reproducible (FAIR)** while promoting **Collective Benefit, Authority, Responsibility, and Ethics (CARE)**.
 - **Cloud-Native Workflows**: Design geoscience workflows that maximize **accessibility, transparency, reproducibility, and interoperability**.